iamsad5566/BAC-Scraping-GUI/README.md

 ---

- There's another way to start the program, just use fyne package to package this go program into an application, also, remember to drag the Scraping.jar, chromedriver, and config.yml into the application / Contents / Resources folder.
+ There's another way to start the program, just use fyne.io to package all this go program into an application, also, remember to drag the Scraping.jar, chromedriver, and config.yml into the application / Contents / Resources folder.
  Or you could just contact me, and I will pass it on to you directly.